-- Hazardous foods are not kept cold enough to prevent the growth of harmful bacteria.
+- Hazardous foods are not stored at 4ºC or colder to prevent the growth of harmful bacteria.

-- Contamination of ready-to-eat foods with raw foods/chemicals/pesticides exists.
+- Contamination of ready-to-eat foods with raw foods/chemicals/pesticides.

 - Food handling staff not washing their hands prior to handling food.

-- There is potential for food contamination due to the establishment being infested by insects or rodents.
+- There is potential for food contamination due to the premises being infested by insects or rodents.

 - The same cutting board is used for raw food (e.g. chicken, beef, fish) and for ready-to-eat food (fruit, vegetables, salads) without being washed, rinsed and sanitized in between processes.

 Items that pose an immediate risk of foodborne illness must be corrected at the time of inspection.
-In addition, a food establishment receiving a yellow CONDITIONAL PASS sign will receive a follow-up inspection.
-The operator is responsible for keeping the sign posted until the Public Health Inspector provides a replacement sign at the time of the follow-up inspection.
+In addition, a food premises receiving a yellow CONDITIONAL PASS sign will receive a follow-up inspection.

 What type of legal action can be expected?

-When a food establishment has infractions that lead to the issuance of a yellow CONDITIONAL PASS sign, the Public Health Inspector may initiate legal action with Provincial Offence Notices (tickets).
-The maximum set fine per offence is $370.
-Crucial infractions with potential to pose an immediate public health risk and/or lead to a health hazard will result in the closure of the food business establishment.
+When a food premises has infractions that lead to the issuance of a yellow CONDITIONAL PASS sign, the Public Health Inspector may initiate legal action with Provincial Offence Notices (tickets).
+Crucial infractions with potential to pose an immediate public health risk and/or lead to a health hazard will result in the closure of the food business premises.